igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 loss observation is not possible, as described in {{TRANSPORT-ENCRYPT}}.

 Measuring TCP loss between similar endpoints cannot be relied upon to evaluate QUIC loss.
 QUIC could be routed by the network differently and the fraction of Internet traffic delivered using QUIC is increasing every year.
 It is imperative to measure packet loss experienced by QUIC users directly.

+## On-path loss observation

+There are three sources of loss that network operators need to observe to guarantee high QoS :

+* _upstream loss_ - loss between the sender and the observation point
+  ({{upstreamloss}})

+* _downstream loss_ - loss between the observation point and the destination
+  ({{downstreamloss}})

+* _observer loss_ - loss by the observer itself that does not cause downstream loss ({{observerloss}})

+The upstream and downstream loss together constitute _end-to-end loss_ ({{endtoendloss}}).

+## How on-path loss observation can be achieved in QUIC v1

-Since explicit path signals are preferred by {{!RFC8558}}, two explicit loss bits in the clear portion of short headers are used to signal packet loss to on-path network devices.
+{{LOSSBITS}} presents the generic technique.
+Two explicit loss bits in the clear portion of short headers are used to signal packet loss to on-path network devices.
+The explicit loss bits are the "sQuare signal" bit (Q) and the "Loss event" bit (L).
+This approach follows the recommendations of
+{{!RFC8558}} where it is mentioned that explicit path signals are preferred.

-This draft adapts the general technique described in {{LOSSBITS}} for QUIC using reserved bits in QUIC v1 short header.
+The current document adapts the technique proposed in {{LOSSBITS}} for QUIC by using reserved bits in QUIC v1 short header.

+While the exploitation of only Q can help in measuring the _upstream loss_ and only L can help in measuring the _end-to-end loss_, both are
+required to detect and measure the other types of losses (_downstream loss_ and _observer loss_).

 # Notational Conventions    {#conventions}